kedro-org/kedro-viz/README.npm.md

 ### Visualise and inspect your `kedro run`

-You can also pass run status data directly to the React component using the `runData` prop.
+You can also pass pipeline run data directly to the React component using the `runData` prop.
 This allows you to visualise pipeline execution results without requiring a local Kedro project setup:

 ```javascript
 import KedroViz from '@quantumblack/kedro-viz';